 This step is crucial to the well-being of your employees.
 Many workers are feeling burned out because they are spending so much time working, either in-person or remotely.
 Encouraging healthy work-life balance is the answer to combat this burn out.
 Taking time away from work or the office is essential for the mental health of your employees.
 Be sure to encourage them to use their Paid Time Off or Vacation Days to rest and recharge.
 Even if they do not take a full day off of work, encourage them to at least step away from their desk for a cup of coffee or a walk around the block.

 HR Anew helps employers and organizations deploy effective human resource strategies.
 Connect with us when you want new ideas and solutions to optimize digital resources, strategy and training in the areas of diversity, equity, equality, inclusion, and belonging; manager and employee education and training, employee relations and workplace investigations, and human resource advisory services.
-Request a meeting today to learn more!
+Schedule a Meeting today to learn more!